intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

   KernelFunc(kh);
 }
 ```
+For the target which has native support for specialization constatns DPC++ FE
-DPC++ FE shoud tranform it into something like:
+shoud tranform it into something like:

 ```
 __kernel void KernelName(args_for_lambda_init, ..., char *specialization_constants_buffer) {